Forum and Green Meadows roundabout survey

 Forum and Green Meadows was a great improvement.
 Much better than setting at an empty intersection waiting for the light to change.
 Need to install one at Green Meadows and Bethel while there is still land available.
 There was no place to answer the survey on my iPad.

-Gunn asked about 1 year ago
+Gunn asked over 1 year ago

 Thank you for your comment.
 There isn't really a survey, so to speak, other than the opportunity to leave your thoughts or ask questions.
 I'm sorry for our poor choice of words.